N. Macedonia Polls Set To Upend Ties With EU Neighbours - UrduPoint

 Mickoski has also vowed to stand firm in a tussle with Bulgaria over linguistic and historical issues that has seen Sofia block North Macedonia's EU accession talks for the past two years.

-Bulgaria has demanded Skopje change its constitution to acknowledge its tiny Bulgarian minority.
+Bulgaria has demanded Skopje change its constitution to acknowledge its Bulgarian minority.

-"Victory is within reach and it is a consequence of all the suffering and humiliation this government brought," Mickoski told supporters at a rally in the capital fired up by his nationalist message.

-If his VMRO-DPMNE party secures a majority in the parliament, Mickoski will likely be the country's next prime minister.

 Recent Stories